Michael Alig: Post-prison

-Music

-On October 15, 2014, Alig released the pop song, "What's In" (featuring DJ Keoki), written and produced by Greg Tanoose, through Austound Music, an Austin, Texas-based record label.
-An EP, also entitled What's In, was released.

 Art

 In May 2015, a selection of Alig's paintings went on display at the SELECT Fair in New York.

 On June 25, 2015, Alig had his first and only art show event held in three separate art galleries in New York City in the LES area.
 In the New York Post article "Party Monster: Painting in Prison Kept Me from Killing Myself", it featured the upcoming June 25, 2015 art event, an interview of Michael Alig as a painter and photos his paintings such as Zombie Babies, Club Kids and the Pfizer series - Orange Butterflies Pfizer painting.
-The invitation designed by Michael Alig was a three piece puzzle of his art work; each puzzle piece revealed the location of the gallery and the time.
-A week before the June 25, 2015 art event, someone stole the box with the second middle pieces of the puzzle art invitation.
-A complete three piece set of the puzzle invitation is rare and hard to find.

 The art event was filmed by World of Wonder (WOW) for the Party Monster 2 movie.
-St James, Ernie Glam, Screamin' Rachael, DJ Keoki, JennyTalia (Jenny Dembrow), film director Eric Spade Rivas, Hollywood musician/painter/nightlife personality/film actress Ingrid LaLa, NYC musician/painter Joseph Arthur, NYC nightlife legend and mentor Steve Lewis, and many others attended Michael Alig's June 25, 2015 art event.
-The third gallery was at Hotel Chantel in which a DJ set by DJ Keoki was performed.
+James St James, DJ Keoki, JennyTalia, film director Eric Spade Rivas, Hollywood musician/movie actress Ingrid LaLa, NYC musician/painter Joseph Arthur, NYC nightlife legend Steve Lewis, and many others attended Michael Alig's June 25, 2015 art event.

 Nightlife and film career

 DJ Keoki started to DJ at a weekly Monday night party called Outrage! in the New York City LES area.
 Later DJ Keoki got Alig involved with Outrage!.
-Michael Alig enlisted his mentor and executive manager from Hollywood, Ingrid LaLa, to create a master contact list, do PR and send mailchimp emails for the Outrage! parties.
-Outrage! became a huge success packing the venue every Monday night with DJ Keoki doing DJ sets and Alig bringing in the old and new generation of Club Kids.
+Michael Alig enlisted his mentor and executive manager from Hollywood, Ingrid LaLa, to create a master contact list, do PR and send MailChimp emails for the Outrage! parties.
+Outrage! became a success that ran the venue every Monday night with DJ Keoki doing DJ sets and Alig bringing in the old and new generation of Club Kids.

 In January 2017, Alig convinced NYC nightlife personality/musician Jason Chaos to curate and work Outrage!
-Each week Outrage! had a party with a theme.With Jason Chaos, Alig, Ingrid LaLa and others working as a team, Outrage! became a successful party and Alig was working in nightlife promotions again.
+Each week Outrage! had a party with a theme.
+With Jason Chaos, Alig, Ingrid LaLa and others working as a team, Outrage! became a successful party and Alig was working in nightlife promotions again.